KVIK

 KVIK (104.7 FM) is a radio station licensed to serve Decorah, the county seat of Winneshiek County, Iowa.
 The station is owned by LA Communications Stations, Inc.

 KVIK broadcasts a classic hits music format to northeast Iowa.
-On weekends, the station broadcasts live NASCAR Nationwide Series and Sprint Cup Series motor racing via Performance Racing Network and Motor Racing Network.
+On weekends, the station broadcasts live NASCAR O'Reilly Auto Parts Series and Cup Series motor racing via Performance Racing Network and Motor Racing Network.
 It also airs local high school sports, primarily Decorah High School sports in their respective seasons, including basketball and football.

 The station was assigned the "KVIK" call sign by the Federal Communications Commission on April 25, 1994.